 10. Toby Powell

-Tobey Powell is a website designer who did an outstanding job with his About page.
-Powell uses large text in front of a background that resembles crumpled-up paper.
+Tobey Powell is a website designer who did an outstanding job with his About Page.
+Powell uses large, easy to read text in front of a background that resembles crumpled-up paper.
 He also provides a portfolio of his work for interested parties to view.
 Our favorite aspect of this page has to be the blank cut-out.
 It’s just cool.

 11. Bentley Motors

 Bentley’s are one of the most prestigious luxury vehicles on the market.
 The About page reflects that prestige with a clean and elegant site that features stunning professional imagery and an interactive way to explore the history, factory and latest updates involving Bentley.